The adhesive force

 By the way: adhesives with a low cohesion often leave adhesive residues on the surface after removal.

-Tack is a form of adhesion and describes the strength with which the adhesive bonds with the surface to be bonded at the first moment.
-Thus, if a strong and firm bond is formed even with brief contact and little pressure, the tack is high.
-For practical purposes, it can be simplified to say that the tougher the adhesive of a tape, the higher the instant tack.
+Tack is a form of adhesion and describes the strength with which the adhesive bonds to the surface to be bonded at the initial moment.
+If a strong and firm bond is formed even with brief contact and little pressure, the tack is high.
+In practical terms, it can be simplified as follows: the tougher the adhesive on an adhesive tape, the higher the immediate adhesion.

-It can be an advantage if the tack is not high.
-This is desirable, for example, if you want to correct the position of the tape again in the event of incorrect adhesion or if the tape is only to remain on the substrate for a short time.
+It can be advantageous if the tack is not high.
+This is desirable, for example, if you want to correct the position of the tape if it has been applied incorrectly, or if the tape is only to remain on the surface for a short time.
 It can then be removed without leaving any residue.

-But beware: An adhesive tape with weak immediate adhesion can still offer excellent final adhesive strength!
+But beware: adhesive tape with weak initial adhesion can still offer excellent final adhesive strength!

 Permanent bonding

-In permanent bonding, the focus is on cohesion and adhesion, since the strength of the bond is decisive.
-It is usually secondary how strong the adhesive force is at the first moment of contact (tack).
-The bond must be durable as well as stable, and external factors must not influence it.
+For permanent bonding, cohesion and adhesion are paramount, as the strength of the bond is crucial.
+The strength of the adhesive force at the moment of initial contact (tack) is usually of secondary importance.
+The bond must be durable and stable, and external factors must not be allowed to influence it.

 Temporary bonding

 Temporary bonds, on the other hand, depend on cohesion and tack.
-In order to adhere immediately, a high tack must be present.
-To ensure that the bond can then be removed without leaving any residue, high cohesion is required – this ensures that the molecules are firmly bonded together and do not "tear apart" when removed.
-Adhesion, on the other hand, does not need to be strong, as the bond is released again.
+High tack is required for immediate adhesion.
+High cohesion is needed to ensure that the bond can be removed without leaving any residue – this ensures that the molecules are firmly bonded together and do not "tear apart" when removed.
+Adhesion, on the other hand, does not need to be strong, as the bond will be broken again.